divio/divio-cloud-docs/how-to/use-git.rst

 We provide Git hosting by default.
 Our server is ``git.divio.com``.
 You can also :ref:`use an external Git provider
 <configure-version-control>`.

-By default, we use the branch ``develop``, but you ccan specify the Git branches to be used by each environment.
+By default, we use the branch ``develop``, but you can specify the Git branches to be used by each environment.

 You will need to :ref:`set up your public key on our Control Panel <add-public-key>` if you use our Git server.